 Singers & Ringers

 All children and youth are invited to participate in this graded after-school music program of fun, food and fellowship!
-A link to our brochure and registration form can be found here.
+The Singers and Ringers brochure has much information about what to expect during the program year and please fill out the Registration Form for your child who would like to participate.
+The Singers and Ringers Cover Letter gives you an overview and describes the many musical opportunities available for the 2017-2018 school year.
 A quick look at the Thursday afternoon/evening schedule is below:

 Chancel Bells is our high school/adult handbell choir that is flexible, fun and offers good fellowship.
 We rehearse for roughly 6 weeks per session, meeting once a week, Thursday nights, from 8:00-9:00 p.m., then play in worship.
 Our schedule for the program year is (approx.): Mid-October, Advent Lessons & Carols in early December, Christmas Eve, mid-February, mid-April and early June.
 Ring for one session, ring for all!
 We have 5 octaves of Schulmerich handbells and 3 octaves of Schulmerich MelodyChimes.